mcncm/hafnia/README.md

 let q: ?u8 = 0;  // Declare a "qubyte" unsigned int, deterministically initialized to 0.
 q = split(q);    // Split the wavefunction into 256 branches of equal weight.
-r = !q;          // Consume the ?u8 and bind its measured value to a u8. print(r);        // Write the random int to stdout.
+r = !q;          // Consume the ?u8 and bind its measured value to a u8. print r;        // Write the random int to stdout.
 ```

 This should look reasonably familiar to those familiar with conventional
-imperative programming languages--especially Rust, whose declaration syntax I've
+imperative programming languages--especially Rust.
+There are a few novel
-taken to and shamelessly copied.
-There are a few novel features, though.
+features, though.

 The first is the `?` annotation, which denotes the following type as _linear_.
 Linear types (or their weaker _affine_ cousins) exist in a few other languages,